dudeami0/lemmy-chart/README.md

 This chart is designed to make running Lemmy (https://join-lemmy.org/) easy on a kubernetes cluster.

+## Warnings

+This is mostly for experimental use by me.
+There are a number of things to improve, but for now I would consider this chart experimental.

 ## Example installation

 To start, create the namespace you wish to install into, then create secrets for postgres credentials and pictrs keys: